-The most significant impact during the construction phase is the loss of on-grade car parks, resulting in increased pressure on the existing International P1 MLCP.
+The most significant impact during the construction phase is the loss of existing on-grade car parks, resulting in increased pressure on the existing International P1 MLCP.
 BAC has modelled the capacity of alternative car parking products that service the ITB, such as International P1 MLCP and Airpark.
 BAC has determined that there will be sufficient capacity to accommodate parking demand for the ITB during the construction period.
-In addition to the available capacity within the alternative car parking products, BAC can use other demand management techniques as necessary (i.e. yield management, product management, site management etc.).BAC will seek to maximise potential economic and employment opportunities by supporting the use of local businesses and contractors wherever possible.
+In addition to the available capacity within the alternative car parking products, BAC can use other demand management techniques as necessary (i.e. yield management, product management, site management, and on-line booking etc.).
+These techniques, combined with traditional responses (i.e. manually redirecting vehicles during peak periods) will be adopted to manage demand with the intention that a staged construction will enable some bays to be brought online earlier (i.e. when available).